epsilonrt/piduino/README.md

 This repository provides Piduino packages for `armhf` and `arm64` architectures.
-In the above commands, the repository is a Debian Stretch distribution, but you can also choose Ubuntu Xenial or Bionic by replacing `stretch` with `xenial` or `bionic`.
+In the above commands, the repository is a Debian Stretch distribution, but you can also choose Buster, Ubuntu Xenial or Bionic by replacing `stretch` with `buster`, `xenial` or `bionic`.
 It may be necessary to install the `software-properties-common` package for `add-apt-repository`.

 For Raspbian you have to do a little different :